newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 :::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }

-You cannot legally dispense or store sodium pentobarbital and may be subject to legal consequences and fines if you do so.
+You cannot legally dispense or store sodium pentobarbital and may be subject to legal consequences if you do so.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A CDS registration certificate.
+A CDS registration certificate, valid for one year.

 :::